A personal logo for the No. 1 in the world

 Goal for the coming year: gold at the Tokyo Olympics, because that's what we're talking about.
 What is needed for that: a tight schedule with everything Michael has to adhere to, a game plan.
 And tactically as he is, it is very important that he adheres very sharply to this plan.
 It greatly increases the chances of success.

-In addition to a game plan for gold at the Games, Michael has another game plan for himself.
-A game plan to market yourself as a brand.
-Both on the mat and next to the mat, Michael wants to play a significant role for brands and companies that want to commit to him.
-Call it a professionalization battle.
+In addition to a game plan for gold at the Games, Michael has designed another game plan for himself.
+A game plan to market itself as a brand.
+Both on and off the mat, Michael wants to play a meaningful role for brands and companies that want to commit to him.
+Call it a professionalization move.

 But you are not just a brand.
 This is where the second game plan begins.
 Start by properly mapping yourself.
 Who am I?
 What do I stand for?
 What values do I use for myself?
 How would I describe my character?
 We have come to answers to these questions through various sessions and conversations with Michael.
 It provides valuable new insights where Michael said he got to know himself even better than he thought.

 All these insights were processed into a document that we now call a DNA Passport.
 A passport where insights, information, logo, house style and stories of loved ones come together into a unique document.
 A document that takes you further.
 Like a real passport, it is your gateway to new terrain.